Improving Business in the Wilmington Region

 COVID-19 Pertinent Information and Business Recovery Resources

-On June 24, 2020 Governor Cooper announced that North Carolina will remain in Safer at Home Phase 2 for three more weeks.
+On August 5, 2020 Governor Cooper announced that North Carolina will remain in Safer at Home Phase 2 for five more weeks.
 Cooper also announced that face coverings must be worn when people are in public places.

 Phase 2 lifts the Stay At Home order moving into a Safer At Home recommendation, especially for people at high risk for serious illness.
 Teleworking is also urged when possible.